Talent Acquisition

 Hiring managers now expect recruiters to:

 Recruitment is no longer administrative.
+It is becoming intelligence driven.

 From experience, AI adds real value in three critical areas: